Don't Blame Me (Taylor Swift song): Release and commercial performance

+"Don't Blame Me" is track number four on Reputation, which was released in various countries on November 10, 2017, by Big Machine Records.
+Swift included the song on the set list of her Reputation Stadium Tour (2018).
+She again featured the song in the set list of her 2023 headlining tour, the Eras Tour.

+In May–June 2022, "Don't Blame Me" gained traction on the video-sharing app TikTok and entered several record charts.
+It appeared on the charts across various European countries, peaking within the top 50 in Norway (18), the Czech Republic (33), and Austria (49).
+In the wider English-speaking world, "Don't Blame Me" peaked at number 16 in Australia and at number 77 in the United Kingdom.
+On the Billboard Global 200 chart, the track peaked at number 118.
+The track was certified gold in several European countries including Norway, Greece, Poland, and Portugal.
+In New Zealand it was certified platinum, in the United Kingdom double platinum, while in Australia, it was certified five-times platinum.
+Rolling Stone noted that, despite never charting on the Billboard Hot 100, "Don't Blame Me" has amassed over a billion streams on Spotify.

 Critical reception

 "Don't Blame Me" received mostly positive reviews from critics.
 Melendez opined that "Don't Blame Me" was the song that represented Reputation, praising the production and lyrics.
 Pitchfork's Jamieson Cox called the song a "glittering [monster] held together by Swift's presence at their center".
 Writing for PopMatters, Evan Sawdy deemed the track a highlight on the album.
 In other reviews, Petridis, McCormick, and Ellen Peirson-Hagger from Under the Radar picked it as an album highlight.
 Peirson-Hagger noticed its "warming, singalong, confessional style intriguingly dark", while McCormick highlighted its "pithy observations, insidious melodies and intimately conversational vocals".

-On a less positive note, Eleanor Graham from The Line of Best Fit and Uppy Chatterjee from The Music found the EDM-influenced production bland and unappealing, partly because the sound had already been hugely popular on the charts.
+On a less positive note, Eleanor Graham from The Line of Best Fit and Uppy Chatterjee from The Music found the EDM/electronic-influenced production ineffective partly because the sound had already been hugely popular on the charts, although the latter acknowledged that the track had some "deeply personal" lyrics.
 Rudy K. from Sputnikmusic commented that the track "begs for a more nimble voice than Swift can give".
 In a review for Atwood Magazine, Nicole Almeida found the drug metaphor in the lyrics clichéd.